Trihydro/TIM-Manager/README.md

 > __Note:__ when developing inside a docker container, the workspace files are mounted from the local file system.
 So any changes you make in the container will persist to your computer.
 If you close your connection to the container, you can still open the workspace locally and commit your changes as necessary.

 ## Deployment
-This application is deployed using Docker, with the docker-compose tool.
+This application is deployed using Docker, with the docker compose tool.
 The associated [docker-compose.yml](./docker-compose.yml) file is used to spin up containers for each of the modules.
-The file is set up for the development ODE environment and includes multiple instances of several of the Kafka consumers to allow for efficient consumption.

 To deploy the suite, first build all modules using
 ```
 mvn clean install
 ```
 This will create the `target` folder under each module.
 From here, create a new folder structure to deploy using the `docker-compose.yml`, `.env`, and respective `.jar` file and `Dockerfile`.
-A basic example using the WyoCV applications as seen here follows (note the Docker configuration can be more complex to include additional modules such as the SMDM and TimCreator):
+A basic example using the WyoCV applications as seen here follows:

 ```
 .